ithllc/CV4VI/README.md

-# Computer Vision For Vision Impaired
+# Computer Vision For Visually Impaired

-CV4VI is an acronym for "Computer Vision For Vision Impaired".
+CV4VI is an acronym for "Computer Vision For Visually Impaired".

 This is a proof of concept allowing the user to interface with a web app as simulated environment for an application on an edge device that has practical use of AI models.
 The AI-powered assistant that helps visually impaired individuals determine if it's safe to cross the street at specific intersections in New York City.